We have heavy American involvement and the hope is that if that keeps up, then phase two will come and phase three will come.

 But many in the Israeli political scene warn Netanyahu will look for an excuse, and that's what everybody should be looking out for.

-That's where the fear is that you know war for now.
+That's where the fear is that, you know, war for now.

-Palestinian prisoners who are expected to be freed in Aman that said, get you now to New York.
+And Palestinian prisoners who are expected to be freed in Amman.

-and it looks as though he might well get this prisoner swap done by then, or partially done by then at least.
+And it looks as though he might well get this prisoner swap done by then, or partially done by then at least.

 Well, it's even shorter than half an hour, according to the schedule we have.

-He should be landing in about 12 minutes'time.
+He should be landing in about 12 minutes time.

-In fact, we have some pictures from Tel Aviv, from Ben-Gurion Airport, where already they've got the red carpet out, and we've also seen pictures of the US and Israeli flags ready for when Air Force One has touched down and when President Trump comes down the steps.
+And we've also seen pictures of the U.S. and Israeli flags ready for when Air Force One has touched down and when President Trump comes down the steps for what will be a very short visit, not just to Israel, but also to Egypt.

-Yeah, we're really on the nitrate chat.
+Yeah, we're early on the NITRAIN chat.

-We are on the nitrogen.
+We are on the NITRAN.

 I'm here for you guys.